-Cytoscape allows you to import networks from public databases.
-Users can access various kinds of databases through this function, under $File \rightarrow Import \rightarrow Network$ from Public Databases....
-A Search bar is also available at the top of the Network panel in the Control Panel.
+Cytoscape has a feature called Import Network from Public Databases.
+Users can access various kinds of databases through this function, under $File \rightarrow Import \rightarrow Network \rightarrow Public Databases...$.
+As of Cytoscape 3.6, a new Search bar is also available at the top of the Network panel in the Control Panel.
 From the search bar, you can directly access several public databases.